Millwall F.C.–West Ham United F.C. rivalry: First top-flight meeting and the Mother's Day Massacre: 1988–2008

-Upton Park riot and West Ham move stadiums: 2009–present
+Upton Park riot and West Ham move stadiums: 2009–2025

 The World Cup Sculpture near Upton Park was boarded up for protection before the visit of Millwall on 25 August 2009.

 In the 2009–10 season Millwall were drawn away to West Ham in the League Cup, which was the first meeting between the teams in the competition.
 The police cut the number of tickets given to travelling Millwall fans from 3,000 to 1,500, sparking anger among supporters; Millwall warned police of a higher probability of trouble.
-West Ham won the game 3–1 on 25 August 2009, their first win over Millwall in seven games played over in 18 years.
+West Ham won the game 3–1 on 25 August 2009, their first win over Millwall in seven games over 18 years.
 Neil Harris had given Millwall the lead, but a goal from Junior Stanislas three minutes from the final whistle forced the game into extra-time.
 Stanislas added another and Zavon Hines a third for the win.
 Violence marred the match before, during and after kick-off, with multiple pitch invasions by Hammers supporters.
 Lions fan Alan Baker was stabbed outside the ground and suffered a punctured lung, but made a full recovery.
 He was one of 20 people injured.
 The police concluded that the violence, because of its large scale, was organised beforehand.
 The Football Association brought misconduct charges against both clubs.
 A disciplinary tribunal fined West Ham £115,000 for "failing to ensure that their fans did not enter the field of play and refrained from violent, threatening, obscene and provocative behaviour", but concluded that the allegations against Millwall of "violent, racist behaviour and throwing missiles or dangerous objects on to the pitch" had not been proved.

 In a poor 2010–11 season, West Ham manager Avram Grant guided his team to only seven wins from 37 games.
-On 15 May 2011, the Hammers were finally relegated from the Premier League after a 3–2 defeat at Wigan Athletic.
+On 15 May 2011, the Hammers were relegated from the Premier League after a 3–2 defeat at Wigan Athletic.
 As Wigan equalised at 2–2, a light aircraft flew above Wigan's ground, the DW Stadium, trailing a banner which read "Avram Grant – Millwall Legend".
 Grant was sacked after the game.
 The plane had been hired by Millwall supporters from the fans' website House of Fun, celebrating Grant's failure to prevent West Ham's relegation.
 Their relegation meant they met the Lions in the 2011–12 Football League Championship.
 On 17 September 2011, their first league meeting for seven years ended in a 0–0 draw at The Den.
-The return fixture and most recent game between the two sides was on 4 February 2012.
+The return fixture was on 4 February 2012.
 West Ham beat Millwall 2–1 at Upton Park, despite having their captain Kevin Nolan sent off after only nine minutes for serious foul play.
 West Ham's goal scorers were Carlton Cole and Winston Reid.
 Millwall's goal was by Liam Trotter.